samus-io/tablab-steps/steps/BSxi8HOK23IVqIEgyUnzBUOLONEJWcAaghS/en/README.md

     This restriction can also be tested using the web app, which offers sample images with various extensions and a dedicated form interface for uploading them.

 * **Note that `/upload` is the API endpoint for uploading files, while `/uploads/` is the directory where the uploaded files are stored**.
-* Once this security measure has been bypassed using one of the mentioned techniques and the `webshell.php` file has been successfully uploaded to the server, the final task is to use it for the arbitrary execution of the `validate` command to complete the exercise:
+* Once this security measure has been bypassed using one of the mentioned techniques and the `webshell.php` file has been successfully uploaded to the server, the final task is to use the `webshell` for the arbitrary execution of the `validate` command to complete the exercise:

   ```bash
   curl $APP_URL/uploads/<webshell_file>?cmd=validate